BriceonWiley/academic-kickstart/content/home/experience.md

   location = 'Texas'
   date_start = '2020-04-01'
   date_end = '2020-08-01'
-  description = 'Analyzed Emergency Meals to You program data sets and constructed an R Shiny dashboard.'
+  description = 'Analyzed data for Emergency Meals to You program and constructed an R Shiny dashboard.'

 [[experience]]
   title = "Teacher of Record"